 Dams for hydropower uses the general preferred production flow, but it may be adjusted with a seasonal factor.
 The factor is sinusoidal over the year, with a peak in December, when power output is normally high, and a minimum in June.
-This is done with the input variable qamp.
 If you want a different seasonal phase set qpha to another value (default = 102).
+The seasonal adjustment is set with the input variable qamp (>0,<1) for each dam.